Why is the world moving to the Internet of Things?

-Convenience.
+The world is moving towards the Internet of Things for one big reason: convenience.
 There is lots of talk about fridges and toasters being connected but that’s not the real value.
 Some examples of real value to consumers would be having their alarm systems connected so that they can arm or disarm from a phone; Or seeing which zone has been triggered when the alarm at home goes off.
 Or having connected IP cameras so they can see if there’s an intruder or simply check on their pets.
 Some examples for businesses would be connected fridges for caterers or restaurants so they get notified in realtime if temperatures increase too much, Or connected temperature gauges in server rooms so IT support staff can turn up the (also connected) aircon remotely and avoid hardware damage.
 On the industrial side, the applications are endless.
-In a pre-IoT world, you would need to hire staff to watch your machines and monitor things like production outputs, resource inputs, temperatures, and more.
+In a pre-Internet of Things world, you would need to hire staff to watch your machines and monitor things like production outputs, resource inputs, temperatures, and more.
 With IoT devices, and maybe a little AI, all of this can be done automatically and monitored in real-time by someone at home on a tablet.
 Another big factor driving IoT adoption is cost.
 As technology keeps advancing, the hardware that helps deliver IoT solutions is becoming smaller, faster and cheaper.
 Take mini-PC’ for example.
 You can now get a desktop computer that is about the size of an external hard drive, uses as much power as an energy-saving lightbulb and has no moving parts yet is just as powerful.

 Does it make sense to live in a connected world?